-In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape
+In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape for Mary’s Place

 Homeless advocates applaud the shelter, where Mary’s Place is creating a space for new, potentially more efficient approaches to the homelessness emergency.
 Moreover, it keeps the issue, and the individuals suffering from it, front and center in the minds of Amazon employees and the community.

 Unhoused families feel an “incredible sense of isolation, the feeling that you’re almost invisible to the rest of the world,” said Kollin Min, senior program officer for family homelessness at the Bill & Melinda Gates Foundation.
-Locating a shelter in one of the region’s — if not the country’s — fastest-growing, tech-centric neighborhoods sends a message that this is not “a population that should be swept under the rug and forgotten,” he said.
+Locating a shelter in one of the region’s — if not the country’s — fastest-growing, tech-centric neighborhoods sends a message this is not “a population that should be swept under the rug and forgotten,” he said.

 Min and others also note that any lasting resolution of the homelessness emergency will require more than emergency shelter.
 It requires a major increase in affordable housing, and effort from across society, including businesses, philanthropies, nonprofits and governments.
 “At this point, everything is necessary,” he said.